mortazavilab/PyWGCNA/tutorials/Data_format.md

 </div>

 ### Other parameters
+These are other parameters we suggest checking it
 * **name**: name of the WGCNA we used to visualize data (default: 'WGCNA')

 * **save**: define whether you want to save result of important steps or not (If you want to set it
 TRUE you should have a write access on the output directory)

 * **outputPath**: define where you want to save your data, otherwise it will be store near the code.

+* **TPMcutoff**: cut off for removing genes that expressed under this number along samples

 * **networkType** : Type of networks (Options:
 "unsigned", "signed" and "signed hybrid")